 |COM 5130||Communication and Social Marketing||3|

 |Public Relations and Social Media|

 COM 5160 is the senior level capstone course.
 To be taken in last twenty-one credits of study

 The Communication Department Honors program offers capable students the opportunity to pursue independent study and to work closely with department faculty members.
 Completion of the honors major results in an honors degree designation on the diploma.

 In order to enter the departmental honors program students must have achieved academic excellence in previous work, such as a high school g.p.a. of 3.5 or a college or university g.p.a. of 3.3.
-Students must meet all regular major requirements including the following: three honors-option courses within their major at the 2000 level or above, taught by full-time faculty members (internships cannot satisfy this requirement), at least one 4000-level seminar offered through the Liberal Arts and Sciences Honors Program, a senior honors thesis under the direction of a faculty advisor in their major area (COM 4996) and maintain a minimum g.p.a. of 3.3 cumulative and in the major.
+Students must meet all regular major requirements including the following: three honors-option courses within their major at the 2000 level or above, taught by full-time faculty members (internships cannot satisfy this requirement), at least one 42XX honors seminar offered through the Honors College, a senior honors thesis under the direction of a faculty advisor in their major area (COM 4996) and maintain a minimum g.p.a. of 3.3 cumulative and in the major.

 The AGRADE program enables highly qualified seniors majoring in Communication Studies or Public Relations to enroll simultaneously in undergraduate and graduate programs and to apply a maximum of 12 credits toward both the undergraduate and graduate degrees.
 The program encourages such students to continue to graduate school at Wayne State by reducing the time to the master's degree.
 Only AGRADE-approved courses in which the student has earned a B or higher will transfer to the graduate transcript.
 Once in the master's program, students may be required to repeat an AGRADE course in which they earn less than a B grade.